lief-project/LIEF/doc/sphinx/plugins/binaryninja/dwarf/index.rst

 #####################

-This extension tries to convert most of the information registered in a BinaryView into DWARF structures, but this support can't be exhaustive so here is an overview of what is exported and what is not.
+This extension tries to convert most of the information registered in a BinaryView into DWARF structures, but this support is not exhaustive; here is an overview of what is and is not exported.

 **BinaryNinja::BinaryView**